 Ring Doorbell Chime and Chime Pro

 Ring Doorbell Chime and Chime Pro are extensions to your Ring doorbell.
-They work perfectly with all Ring Doorbells and cameras.
-After you plug one of these small devices into a power outlet and connect them with your Ring Doorbell and camera using the Ring App, these devices will read out notifications, and other urgent alerts to you.
+They work perfectly with all Ring doorbells and cameras.
+After you plug one of these small devices into a power outlet and connect them with your Ring doorbell and camera using the Ring app, the devices will read out notifications and other urgent alerts to you.

-- Plugin your Ring Chime/Chime Pro into a power socket.
+- Plug your Ring Chime/Chime Pro into a power socket..

 - Locate the tiny pinhole.
 You will find it on the right side of both doorbell models.